Study in Ireland

 - Participating in an education programme on a full-time basis that is at NFQ Level 7 or above

-International students who desire to work in Ireland and who are enrolled in a course that is at least one year long and fulfil the other requirements outlined above are required to get a Personal Public Services Number (PPS Number).
-PPS numbers are required for an employee to receive payment from their company, and monies may often only be deposited into an Irish bank account.
-Students will also be expected to comply with employment rules, taxes obligations, the Universal Social Contribution (USC), and Pay Related Social Insurance (PRSI) as required by Irish employment laws.
+International students wishing to work in Ireland and meeting the aforementioned requirements, including enrollment in a one-year course, are required to obtain a Personal Public Services Number (PPS Number).
+A PPS number is necessary for employees to receive payment from their employer, and salary payments are typically made into an Irish bank account.
+Students must also adhere to employment regulations, fulfill tax obligations, and contribute to the Universal Social Contribution (USC) and Pay Related Social Insurance (PRSI) as required by Irish employment laws.

-- Work placements that are required to be completed as part of an academic programme are required to be an essential component of the programme that contributes to the overall award.
+- Work placements required as part of an academic program must be an integral and essential component that contributes to the overall award of the degree.

-- Additionally, educational establishments have a responsibility to make certain that the placements are appropriate for the programme that is being pursued.
+- Educational institutions have a responsibility to ensure that the placements are appropriate and aligned with the program being pursued

 Post-Study Opportunities for Students From Other Countries

-Following completion of your studies, if you choose to look for work in Ireland and meet the eligibility criteria, you may be eligible for the Irish Third Level Graduate Scheme, you may be able to do so after remaining in the country.
-This programme is designed to enable non-EU third-level graduates who are lawfully living in Ireland to stay in the country in order to continue their job search or submit an application for a green card or work permit.
+Upon completing your studies, if you decide to seek employment in Ireland and meet the eligibility criteria, you may be eligible for the Irish Third Level Graduate Scheme.
+This program allows non-EU third-level graduates who are lawfully residing in Ireland to remain in the country while continuing their job search or applying for a green card or work permit.